What Constitutes a Classic?

 Classic has a few different meanings according to Merriam-Webster.
 The everyday use of the word is defined as ‘historically memorable’ and/or ‘serving as a standard of excellence ie- a recognized value’.
 Conversely, the fashion definition of the word describes classic as being ‘characterized by simple, tailored lines’.

-The word classic, when applied to fashion, and handbags specifically, is quite objective.
+The word classic, when applied to fashion, and handbags specifically, is quite subjective.
 I would describe classics as bags and designs that have a timeless appeal, meaning they’ll remain relevant for years to come.
 Immediately a few bags come to mind that I would consider classic—regardless if I would personally wear them or not.
 If you were to ask any handbag lover, Louis Vuitton’s Speedy bag, Chanel’s 2.55 and Classic Flap bags and the Hermès Kelly and Birkin would be included in almost every response.
 When I think of bags that will be around for years to come, these bags have stood the test of time.
 And if I wanted to purchase a bag that I could pass down to my niece or future child, one of these would be my go-to.

 Another point that’s relevant to make is the idea of a classic bag versus a classic style.
 One could argue that every bag lover needs a black flap bag in their closet because it’s a classic, but what one handbag lover chooses to purchase over another can be vastly different.
 A classic style, as in a silhouette that can be easily worn, refers to simplicity and wearability in style versus a specific design by a designer.
 For example, when my collection was lacking a black flap bag that I could wear for the everyday, I chose Gucci’s Marmont Flap Bag.
 Though it fits the bill and is a simple, everyday black bag, the bag itself is considered more on the trendy side.